What is the Florida Information Protection Act of 2014 (FIPA)?

 Contact Scott Wagner and Associates to Schedule HIPPA Training

 At Scott Wagner and Associates, our firm provides FIPA Training to companies of all sizes worldwide.
 We offer e-training/video conference training as well as in-person training at your location.
 We craft our training to meet your business needs, incorporate your company policies and mission, and make it fun.
-We also provide FIPA Manuals to keep your company in compliance.
-FIPA Compliance does not have to be difficult.
-Contact us today for a consultation and to discuss options for training and FIPA Compliance.
+We also provide FIPA Manuals to keep your company informed.
+FIPA Law does not have to be difficult.
+Contact us today for a consultation and to discuss options for FIPA training.